lirantal/essential-nodejs-security-book/manuscript/dependency-management.md

 ### Snyk
 [Snyk](https://snyk.io) is a service for continuously monitoring your project's dependencies for any known vulnerabilities.
 Snyk provides a command-line interface, as well as a robust GitHub integration that can further simplify the process.

-Snyk tests dependencies agains their [open-source vulnerability database](https://snyk.io/vuln/), and has dedicated researchers actively discovering new vulnerabilities to be disclosed.
+Snyk tests dependencies against their [open-source vulnerability database](https://snyk.io/vuln/), and has dedicated researchers actively discovering new vulnerabilities to be disclosed.
 Similar to nsp (Node Security Platform), Snyk's GitHub integration scans a projects `package.json` to see what versions of dependencies are currently installed, and compares those versions to their database.
 The command-line interface goes a step further and scans the installed packages themselves.

 To use the command-line interface, you first install Snyk as a global module: